18F/technology-budgeting/handbook.md

 Commercial off-the-shelf software (COTS) and Software as a Service (SaaS) can be great ways to rapidly procure new software or infrastructure without having to build it from scratch.
 For example, it makes perfect sense to buy a COTS word processor instead of building your own custom word processor.

 But for major procurements of specialized, mission-critical technology, be extremely wary of claims that COTS or SaaS will work "out of the box."
-Vendors will often pitch their "customizable COTS" and SaaS as a magic bullet, promising that it will handle your state’s unique regulatory and process requirements.
+Vendors will often pitch their "customizable COTS" and SaaS as a magic bullet, promising that it will handle your unique regulatory and process requirements.
 And it might — but likely only after extensive modifications.

 Before signing on to those tools, first talk to other state agencies that have used those customized products.
 Chances are you’ll learn that what’s being sold as an out of the box solution takes a lot more time and money to customize than you’ve anticipated.